sizovs/sizovs.github.io/_posts/2019-01-13-job-promotion-is-a-trap.md

 > Try different companies located in different countries.

-Getting a job in a small country is not the same as getting a job in London or Silicon Valley.
+Getting a job in a small country is not the same as getting a good job in London or Silicon Valley.
 Try places with developed IT market and high competition.
 You will know how demanded you are on the global market.

 Use companies in a different country as a testing environment.
 Your country of living is your production environment.
 You don't have to relocate or travel.
 Change your LinkedIn location to London and buy a [disposable mobile number](https://hushed.com/).
 Voila!
 You are Londoner.
 There are thousands of companies looking for developers.